 Are You An Investor?
 Our Phoenix Investor Visa Attorneys Can Help You Obtain E-2 Visas

-If you are a national of one of the following countries and are ready to invest in an existing business or start-up a new venture in the United States we are here to help guide you through the E-2 Treaty Investor Visa process.
+If you are a national of one of the countries on this list and are ready to invest in an existing business or start-up a new venture in the United States our Phoenix investor visa attorneys at Maria Jones Law Firm are here to help guide you through the E-2 Treaty Investor Visa process.

 The U.S. is party to numerous bi-lateral treaty agreements allowing investors from the above countries to enter the U.S. for the purpose of developing and managing a business enterprise, often after investing in the enterprise.
 The investor may be eligible for an E-2 Treaty Investor nonimmigrant visa if the individual can show the investment would be substantial and he or she is seeking to enter the U.S to direct and develop the business after the investment is made.

 An important aspect of the program that makes it accessible to the majority of investors is no specific monetary amount is required; the investment of capital need only be substantial in proportion to the business.
 This means an investor does not have to have $1,000,000 (for example) on hand to be eligible for the program like other investment visa programs.
 Rather, an investor only needs to have the drive to invest or create a new venture and capital to invest which would be substantial in proportion to the business.

 A proportionate capital investment does not necessarily mean cash.
 An investment can also be made for E-2 purposes by: transferring goods, buying equipment or inventory, or by making other capital investments such as devoting intellectual property to the business.
 These are only examples of possible options as an investment for the program allows for creativity – again making it accessible to the majority of investors.